yoonsoo-park/aws-omni-channel/docs/Development.md

 # Initial project checkout setup

-1. From the CLI, on app-template project `npm install`
+1. From the CLI, on omni-channel project `npm install`
-    - Note: App-template project has a `nvmrc` file that dictates the node version to be used.
+    - Note: Omni-channel project has a `nvmrc` file that dictates the node version to be used.
 If `npm install` command fails, update node using the node manager `n $(cat .nvmrc)` run the install again

 ### AWS Authentication